-I take dimethyl fumarate.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes dimethyl fumarate, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

 Studies have not been done to see if dimethyl fumarate could affect male fertility or increase the chance of birth defects in humans.
 In animal studies at low and moderate doses, there was no impact on male fertility.
 At very high doses in male rats, there was a decrease in sperm motility (the sperm’s ability to move) after the drug was given.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at multiple sclerosis and medications used to treat MS in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting studies looking at multiple sclerosis and psoriasis and the medications used to treat these conditions in pregnancy.
+If you would like to learn more or participate, please call 1-877-311-8972 or visit https://mothertobaby.org/join-a-study-form/.

 There is currently a pregnancy registry set up to track and monitor the pregnancies and outcomes of children exposed to dimethyl fumarate.
 For more information on the pregnancy registry, please see: https://clinicaltrials.gov/ct2/show/NCT01911767?term=NCT01911767&rank=1

 Please click here to view references.